 Give yourself plenty of time on comp day

 It goes without saying that you do not get obliterated the night before, and that you get to bed at a good time, and you sleep well.
 Wake up early.
 Have a good breakfast.
 Don’t rush anything.
 Get to the venue early.

-You need to have your quiver well planned, with backups if you may need them.
+Be properly equipped You need to have your quiver well planned, with backups if you may need them.
 But discs are just the tip of the iceberg, and I’ll be doing another article about gearing up for tournament play in the future.
 Have plenty to drink.

-Arrive at least 1 hour before the player’s meeting.
+Get there early Arrive at least 1 hour before the player’s meeting.
 That way you can say hello to people, be a bit social, get yourself and your gear ready to play, and then have plenty of time left to…

 Warm up before the round

 You do not need to bother stretching before disc golf.
 Injuries are not, in any way reduced or avoided by stretching ahead of exercise.
 Neither is the recovery time of injuries improved.
 Stretching also does not improve performance.
 This is one of the biggest fallacies in sport.